 When implementing in large teams or when multiple Evaluators are involved then it will also be essential to introduce a calibration process.
 There is a potential issue where one Evaluator may score differently to others.
 Having the ability to check this by sharing completed scorecards and ensuring that the scoring is equal is vital in developing a fair and consistent approach.

 Calibration discussions also help with the development of Evaluators and Team Leaders too.
-This can be done by asking different members or the QA team to undertake the same assessment or through Group sessions where multiple stakeholders score the same interaction.
+This can be done by asking different members of the QA team to undertake the same assessment or through Group sessions where multiple stakeholders score the same interaction.

-To leave you with one top tip:
+I’ll leave you with one last top tip:

 Review your scorecard at least every six months.
 Is it working and meeting your requirements?
 Has it adapted to your changing business?
 Is it helping to improve the quality of performance?